act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 15

-This link, that is distinguishable by color (hue) from the other text in the same line, has an icon that appears when the link it focused or hovered.
+This link, that is distinguishable by color (hue) from the other text in the same line, has an icon that appears when the link is focused or hovered.
 This icon indicates the element is a link.
-This example passes rule "[Inline link has distinguishable style or content on hover and focus](https://act-rules.github.io/rules/548868)".

 ```html
 <style>